 The Apprenticeship Acceleration Framework can reduce the time for an apprentice to reach the journey-level.
 This flexible model allows organizations and educators to customize the framework towards specific business needs and tracks the demonstrated OJT skills a worker should perform over the years of their development.

 Tooling U-SME’s Apprenticeship Acceleration Framework

-Tooling U-SME supports nat8ionwide Department of Labor (DOL) apprenticeship programs with a competency-based approach to traditional apprenticeship models.
-In the past, apprenticeships have consisted of completion of Related Training Instruction (RTI) and On-The-Job Training (OJT) hours that work towards a journeyman status.
+Tooling U-SME supports nationwide Department of Labor (DOL) apprenticeship programs with a competency-based approach to traditional apprenticeship models.
+In the past, apprenticeships have consisted of completion of Related Training Instruction (RTI) and On-The-Job Training (OJT) hours that work towards a journeyworker / journey-level status.
 However, today’s apprenticeships differ from earlier iterations.
 Informal, time-based programs are out.
 Formal, competency-based programs are in.
 Tooling U-SME believes that competency-based learning and development programs are essential for successfully learning specific job roles.
 Our Apprenticeship Acceleration Framework examines the necessary knowledge and skills that support common apprenticeship job functions.